xWildCAt/Info-LCD-With-Raspberry-pi/README.md

 * 1602 LCD screen with I2C interface

 # How does it work
 Small java program which is running in the background and launching python scripts when timers are set and managing data.
-Weather information is updated every 10 minutes using DarkSky API: https://darksky.net/dev.
+Weather information is updated every 10 minutes using DarkSky API.
 * Python scripts are used to:
 1) Get weather info from API.
 2) Display info on the LCD